camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

   main:
     identifier: "user-guide-cockpit-dashboard"
     parent: "user-guide-cockpit"
+    pre: "Entry Point to Cockpit, provides overview and search"

 ---

 The dashboard of Cockpit is your entry point for process monitoring.
 It comes with pre-installed plugins, which let you see deployed process and decision defintions.
-Additional [plugins]({{< relref "webapps/cockpit/cockpit-plugins.md" >}}) can be added to the dashboard.
+Additional [plugins]({{< relref "webapps/cockpit/extend/plugins.md" >}}) can be added to the dashboard.

 # Deployed Processes